A Contrastive Learning Scheme with Transformer Innate Patches: Experiments

 \subsection{Results}

-We compare our results with baselines for all models, where the only difference is the addition of the CT learning scheme.
-We evaluate CT with InfoNCE and CL, two popular loss functions for image-based contrastive learning.
-Table \ref{tab:results} presents the results for the experiments, displaying consistent improvements compared to the baselines for at least one of the contrastive loss functions for each model.
+We compare our findings with baseline results for all models, distinguished only by adding the CT learning scheme.
+We evaluate CT utilizing InfoNCE and CL, both widely used loss functions for image-based contrastive learning.
+Table \ref{tab:results} enumerates the experimental results, consistently demonstrating advancements over the baselines with at least one of the contrastive loss functions for each model.
+Fig. \ref{fig:visualized_results} provides a qualitative comparison across all models, illustrating the enhanced semantic representations achieved via CT.

-Figure \ref{poolformer} presents the graph for max validation mIoU for the DCPoolFormer model for each experiment.
-It visualizes the improvements in mIoU over the training period, displaying the effectiveness of our approach.

-Furthermore, it is worth noting the results for the car class.
-The approach outperforms the baselines on the car class, despite the situation that the car class does not fit into the smallest patch during training.
-CT is still able to perform better than the baseline for this class, indicating that it is sufficient for the class to be present in negative samples to create a better semantic representation than the baseline.